-“INFJ” is one of the Myers–Briggs Type Indicator personality types.
+“INFJ” is one of the Myers–Briggs Type Indicator personality types, which experts believe to be an “adequately reliable self-report inventory.”
 INFJ stands for Introverted, Intuitive, Feeling, and Judging.
 As an introverted person, an INFJ often feels best when spending time alone.
-People with this personality type are generally intuitive, as they tend to focus more on ideas and concepts rather than facts and details.
+People with this personality type are intuitive, as they tend to focus more on ideas and concepts rather than facts and details.
 INFJs usually make decisions based on values and feelings.
-People with an INFJ personality are generally not spontaneous; instead, they like planning and being organized.
-INFJ is the rarest personality type among the 16 Myers–Briggs types, representing around one to 3 percent of the world population.
-They tend to be reserved, private, and reflective.
-Some people think that INFJs are shy, but that is a common misconception.
+People with this personality are generally not spontaneous; instead, they like planning and staying organized.
+INFJ is among the rarest personality types of the 16 Myers–Briggs types.

-People with an INFJ personality type are known to be motivated, creative, and imaginative.
-They generally do not like living a pretentious life, and they enjoy being accepted for who they are.
-INFJs are also sometimes referred to as advocates, and they often have a high sense of morality and idealism.
+INFJs are known to be motivated, creative, and imaginative.
+They generally do not like living a pretentious life and enjoy being accepted for who they are.
+INFJs are sometimes referred to as advocates, as they often have a high sense of morality and idealism.

 INFJs are most often soft-spoken, strong-willed, or highly opinionated, and they fight for what they believe is right.
 It is difficult for an INFJ to use their strong-willed nature for their gain; rather, they prefer to use that energy to bring about balance in situations.

-Let's take a look at a few things everyone should know about INFJs.
+Let's take a look at a few things worth knowing about INFJs.

 - INFJs Are Introverted And At The Same Time Extroverted

-INFJs like to spend time alone and enjoy their privacy.
-However, there are times when many INFJs feel extroverted, and they want to be around people (although not typically for long periods of time).
+There are times when INFJs want to be around people (although not typically for long periods of time).
 In fact, most friends and acquaintances of INFJs know them as extroverted and sociable individuals.
 People in such friendships may get confused because, at times, INFJs become overwhelmed and withdraw from people.
 INFJs are selective when it comes to choosing their real friends.

-People with an INFJ personality like helping others and making the world a better place for everyone.
-Although they can be strong-willed and decisive, INFJs do not use those qualities for their personal gain.
+People with an INFJ personality like helping others and making the world a better place.
+Although they can be strong-willed and decisive, INFJs do not use those qualities for personal gain.
 Instead, they use it to help others.
-When people are in trouble, INFJs like providing thoughtful advice rather than telling others what they should or should not do.
-Instead, they can find the solution to people’s problems on their terms.
+When people are in trouble, INFJs like providing thoughtful advice rather than telling them what they should do.
 Most INFJs see helping other people as their main purpose in life.
 INFJs enjoy participating in charities and non-governmental organizations.
 They genuinely care about people's welfare.

-INFJ personality types are highly creative and imaginative.
-They are compassionate and use this as a strength in helping people solve their problems.
+INFJs tend to be creative and imaginative.
 They enjoy finding solutions in all aspects of life, and their imagination can help them see a deeper meaning in many things.
 INFJs are passionate about using their creativity to help others too.
-The INFJ personality trait of being intuitive allows them to express their creativity, especially in writing and the arts.
+Their intuitive nature allows them to express their creativity, especially in writing and the arts.
 They have an excellent ability to bring out their intuition to the external world, perhaps making them successful in careers as writers, artists, and counselors.
-INFJ’s are also good at offering advice to people because they easily create the right response to the person who needs guidance.
-They can comfortably come up with different ways of solving the same problem.
+INFJ’s are also good at offering advice to people because they can comfortably come up with different ways of solving the same problem.

 When INFJs believe that something is of value, they often pursue it with much conviction.
-They are quiet on the whole but have a wild passion for anything that is important to them.
-Their determination and passion for what interests them can sometimes be a surprise to others.
+They tend to be quiet but have an intense passion for anything that is important to them.
 Sometimes their conviction can be perceived as being stubborn.
 In these cases, their resolve does not always work to their advantage and instead may be a liability.
-In certain situations, such as in conflicts, finding a career, or when confronting troubling facts, an INFJ’s determination and passion may pose a challenge.
+In certain situations, such as in conflicts or when confronting troubling facts, an INFJ’s determination and passion may pose a challenge.

-INFJs enjoy having alone time, and their friends may often become surprised when they withdraw.
 There are days when INFJs just “shut off” and do not want to be disturbed.
 The reason for withdrawing is not that they are anti-social; rather, it is because they like recharging their energy by spending time by themselves.
 Time alone can help them clear their heads.
-It can be hard for a person with an INFJ personality to truly open up, even to their close friends.
-They like keeping their personal lives private.
+It can be hard for a person with an INFJ personality to open up, even to their close friends.
 Although it is not hard for them to make friends, trusting new friends is often difficult.

 - INFJs Are Highly Intuitive

-Their intuition is very strong, and it is as if they have a sixth sense or can predict the future.
-INFJs have strong hunches that some people may view as psychic powers.
-However, this trait is merely a result of their ability to detect patterns in different scenarios and connect the dots to draw conclusions.
+Their intuition is very strong, almost as if they have a sixth sense.
+This trait is a result of their ability to detect patterns in different scenarios and connect the dots to draw conclusions.

-INFJs can often see intrinsic patterns and may examine connections to find their significance.
-Those with INFJ personality traits can sometime sense that something seems wrong, and in those circumstances may find it useful to listen to their inner voices.
-Because of strong intuitions, INFJ’s trust their instincts quite a bit and, as a result, they are likely to ignore the opinion of others, which may, in turn, create conflicts.
+Those with INFJ personality traits can sometimes sense that something seems wrong, and in those circumstances may find it useful to listen to their inner voices.
+Because of strong intuitions, INFJ’s trust their instincts quite a bit and, as a result, they are likely to ignore the opinions of others, which may cause conflict.

-An INFJ personality type is referred to as the advocate or the counselor.
-Because they are creative, intuitive, and empathetic, INFJs are often suited best for introvert careers.
-They are dedicated workers, but they prefer working behind the scenes in many cases.
+INFJs are referred to as the advocate or the counselor.
+Because they are creative, intuitive, and empathetic, INFJs are often in careers well suited for introverts.
+They are dedicated workers, but they prefer working behind the scenes.
 However, when requested to lead, they do so successfully.
 INFJs prefer jobs that have a peaceful working environment.
 Most INFJ personality types are likely to be found in careers that contribute to the wellbeing of society.
 They are dedicated and helpful workers who can carry out complex projects in organizations focused on humanitarian causes.

-INFJs tend not to like spontaneity, and they enjoy when things are well planned and organized.
-INFJs themselves are highly organized people and are likely to use day planners to guide their activities and tasks.
-INFJs can be idealists and place much significance in the future.
+INFJs tend to dislike spontaneity and enjoy when things are well planned and organized.
+INFJs are highly organized people and likely to use day planners to guide their activities and tasks.
+INFJs can be idealists and place much significance on the future.
 When an INFJ decides to do something, they can generally be counted on to complete the job.
 A tendency to plan everything helps INFJs track their progress in achieving goals.

 People with an INFJ personality type have a strong sense of emotions.
-They are often empathetic toward others, and at times, they can neglect their own feelings.
-INFJs have the natural ability to understand other’s emotions, and they can sometimes sense the feelings of those around them.
-They can notice even the slightest change in other people's moods, and they are likely to know when something is wrong.
+They are often empathetic toward others, and, at times, can neglect their own feelings.
+INFJs have the natural ability to understand others’ emotions and they can sometimes sense the feelings of those around them.
+They can notice even the slightest change in other people's moods, and are likely to know when something is wrong.

 Do you have an INFJ personality type?
 If you can relate to most of the above traits, then there's a good chance that you are an INFJ.
 To find out more about your personality type and how it impacts your relationships with others, you may consider speaking with a therapist.

 Therapy has been proven to help patients work through self-esteem, self-worth, and relationship challenges as well as other life experiences, and new research finds that internet-delivered therapy is an effective option.
-For example, this study, conducted by Brigham Young University researchers, found that technology-based therapy is as effective as traditional in-person therapy and offers other added benefits including “lower cost, no travel time, easy access, no waitlists, and trackable progress.”
+It can also help you better understand yourself.

 A BetterHelp therapist can help you explore your feelings and work toward healthy habits to build strong relationships.
 BetterHelp's network of licensed counselors is available to you by phone or videoconference, or you can communicate with your counselor by email or text.
-Our licensed counselors take confidentiality seriously, and you will never have to worry about your privacy because BetterHelp maintains strict standards, and all correspondence between you and your counselor is secured and encrypted.
+Moreover, online therapy tends to be more affordable and convenient than in-person therapy.

 Below are some reviews of BetterHelp counselors from people like you.